novvember/amazfit-watchfaces/README.md

 4. Utilize any compatible app to install the watchface from your phone's internal storage.

+### Important Notes!
+- Some texts are displayed with custom fonts.
+It requires devices with ZeppOS 2 and higher and is not compatible with older models like the GTR 3 and GTR 3.

+- Please restart the watch after installation to ensure proper font display.

 ## Watchfaces Gallery

 | Image 	                               | Name       	          | Devices supported | Development Status 	  |